ska-telescope/sdp-workflows-procfunc/src/workflows/test_new_receive/README.md

 Once `ska-sdp` has been run with the desired configuration, the receive will be running as a server inside a pod and waiting for packets from the emulator (or even the actual CBF).

+Note that each workflow may come with multiple versions.
+Always use the latest number, unless you know a specific version that suits your needs, or you follow the example above.
+(The Changelog at the end of this page may help to decide.)

 ### Retrieving Data from Kubernetes Deployments

 If the receive workflow is configured to generate a measurement set, then it needs to be exported from the Kubernetes environment.